CoolDude2349/Offline-HTML-Games-Pack/README.md

 For installation: Download and extract the repository as a zip file to save all the games for offline use.
 It may take a while to download fully. ( ~ 2.8 GB decompressed)

 The downside of inlining everything is the file size.
 For code editors, you can use chunks.py to split them.
 You can use https://github.com/CoolDude2349/schoolworkforall/blob/main/code-inputer2.html for loading the chunks.
+It may be better to use the single file html.

 The collection's updated regulary to add more offline games.
 Many more soon..